LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 provided by the SUNDIALS package.

 Support for user-defined inner (fast) integrators has been to the MRIStep module.
-See :ref:`MRIStep.CustomInnerStepper` for more information on providing a user-defined integration method.
+See :numref:`Usage.MRIStep.CustomInnerStepper` for more information on providing a user-defined integration method.

 Added the functions :c:func:`ARKStepSetNlsRhsFn()` and